Do you have an account?

 RTE launches an annual call for tenders to select the candidates.

-2023 call for tenders took place from April 29 to June 30, 2022.
+The 2024 call for tenders took place from May 15th to July 31st, 2023.

 Commitments under the demand response call for tenders